UFL-Autonomy-Park/apark_wiki/docs/computing/fileshare.md

 This will allow you to access all of our shared Autonomy Park files in the TrueNAS file share which has 192 TB of storage.

 !!! note
-    The tutorial below for Linux is for accessing the drive via the NFS protocol, while the Windows and macOS ones use SMB. **Both access the same data.** If someone wants to standardize one protocol over the other, feel free.
+    The tutorial below for Linux is for accessing the drive via the NFS protocol, while the Windows and macOS ones use SMB. **Both access the same data.**

 ### Preliminaries